-Pinetree Community School was built in 1988 and therefore is 20 years old.
+Pinetree Community School was built in 1988 and therefore is 22 years old.
 The school has two main "pod" buildings with central instructional space as well as 16 portable classrooms.
 All classrooms have access to the Internet and close-circuit cable television.
 All classrooms and the cafeteria have air conditioning and forced air heat.
 There are restrooms located in the upper grade wing, the kindergarten classroom area and the primary grade wing.
 Restrooms are cleaned daily as is the cafeteria, classrooms, and grounds.
-The campus also has a computer lab with 32 computers, SMART Board, and a closed-circuit television studio.
+The campus also has a computer lab with 34 computers, SMART Board, and a closed-circuit television studio.
 There is also a science lab in the upper grade wing equipped with a SMART Board for hands-on science experiments.
 The school also has a cafeteria and full kitchen with indoor seating that opens to an amphitheater.
 Pinetree has a large library with books, tables, carpet area, and computer center for learning.
 The play area consists of a large field with a 1/5-mile track, soccer field, and softball fields.
 There is a large jungle gym and sand box area, two black top areas for primary and upper grade students to play tetherball, handball, volleyball, and basketball.
 There is a separate sandbox area for kindergarten students with swings, jungle gym, and a black top play area.
 There is a sunshade at the entrance of the school for the students to wait for valet pick-up after school.
 The school has prepared a well-stocked emergency bin located on campus.

-Planned Improvements (2010-11 School Year)
+Planned Improvements (School Year 2011-2012)

 This year's planned improvements include installing and upgrading hardware in classrooms to allow for SMART technology.
 We will have eight additional classrooms equipped with document cameras and mounted projectors.
 As funds become available, SMART Boards will be purchased and installed in these classrooms.

-A cosmetic addition to our school will be a mural.
-This is to be painted near the entrance of the campus.
+A mural was added to outside of our front office and the multi-purpose room has additional artwork added to our character trait mural.
 The primary blacktop will also be re-lined and partially resurfaced.

-School Facility Good Repair Status (2010-11 School Year)
+School Facility Good Repair Status (School Year 2011-12)